ikmb/exome-seq/README.md

 The command call for the pipeline itself:

-`nextflow -c /path/to/git/repo/nextflow.config run /path/to/git/repo/main.nf --samples /path/to/sample_list.csv`
+`nextflow -c /path/to/git/repo/nextflow.config run /path/to/git/repo/main.nf --samples /path/to/sample_list.csv --kit Nextera --assembly hg19 --email 'your.name@provider.com'`

 Should the pipeline crash, you can try and resume it (after the problem has been fixed) adding "-resume" to the execution.